UK faces soaring COVID-19 death rate unless it moves fast, medics warn

 Speed and action are urgently needed, Vallance and Whitty said, adding that as winter was approaching the COVID problem would haunt Britain for another six months at least.

-Health Secretary Matt Hancock said the restrictions would be different to last time.
+Health Secretary Matt Hancock said new restrictions would be different to last time.
 The government wants to crack down on socialising but schools and many workplaces will stay open.

-Semi-autonomous governments in Scotland, Wales and Northern Ireland have directed much of the response to the pandemic in those areas.
+Prime Minister Boris Johnson told the leaders of the three devolved nations that rising COVID-19 cases were a cause for “great concern” and he was committed to working with their administrations to tackle the virus.

+The Sun newspaper reported that Johnson would announce a 10 pm closing time for pubs, bars and restaurants.
+He is due to address parliament on the coronavirus issue on Tuesday.

-Wales slapped curbs on four more areas - Blaenau Gwent, Bridgend, Merthyr Tydfil and Newport - from 1700 GMT on Tuesday, leaving just under a third of the Welsh population under restriction.
+Northern Ireland said it would extend existing restrictions in some localities on households mixing indoors across the whole of the province from Tuesday, while Wales slapped curbs on four more areas, also from Tuesday, leaving just under a third of the Welsh population under restriction.

-The Welsh restrictions prevent people entering the areas without a reasonable excuse such as education or work.
+The Welsh measures prevent people entering the areas without a reasonable excuse such as education or work.
 People will also only be able to meet people they don’t live with outdoors.

 Scottish First Minister Nicola Sturgeon said that additional restrictions were almost certain to be imposed.

-Reporting by Guy Faulconbridge, Kate Holton, Estelle Shirbon; Editing by Angus MacSwan and Toby Chopra
+Reporting by Guy Faulconbridge, Kate Holton, Estelle Shirbon; Editing by Angus MacSwan, Toby Chopra and Gareth Jones

 Our Standards: The Thomson Reuters Trust Principles.